SI Prefixes: How Many Watts in a Kilowatt and Kilowatts in a Megawatt

 Why would anybody in real-life electrical engineering use such large or small units, I don't know, but it is a good way of showing the actual scale from one end to another of the SI prefixes chart.

-If you wonder how many watts (W) are there in a Megawatt (MW), just check the chart:
+If you wonder how many watts (W) are there in a Megawatt (MW) nd vice versa, just check the chart:

 1 MW = 1 000 kW = 1 000 000 W = 106 W

-How often one uses Megawatts (MW) in real life?
+How often does one use Megawatts (MW) in real life?

 And that is a lot.